cardano-scaling/website/monthly/2024-02-monthly.md

   - Having both features implemented off-chain, would allow early adopters to try this out while we work on the on-chain security.
 * Added [Streaming Plugins #1325](https://github.com/input-output-hk/hydra/issues/1325) feature to cover SundaeLab's work on their Catalyst proposal

-## Hydra Development Highlights

 [Issues and pull requests closed since the last report](https://github.com/input-output-hk/hydra/issues?q=is%3Aclosed+sort%3Aupdated-desc+closed%3A2024-01-31..2024-02-29).

-This month, the team worked on the following:

 ### Contest after fanout bug hunt